StartGreen Capital's sustainability policy dated March 10, 2021 consists of three parts:

 Sustainable Development Goals

 StartGreen Capital has chosen to use the Sustainable Development Goals as a framework for determining the intended and realized impact.
 The SDGs are 17 goals set by the United Nations and provide a blueprint for solving the greatest societal challenges of the moment, such as the world food problem (SDG 2) and the energy transition (SDG 7).
-This acts as a roadmap for realizing peace and prosperity for people and the planet, now and in the future (read more about the sustainable development goals here).
+This acts as a roadmap for realizing peace and prosperity for people and the planet, now and in the future (lees hier meer over de Sustainable Development Goals).
 StartGreen Capital only provides financing to companies that contribute positively to at least one of the SDGs.

 Theory of Change